Colorado Sales Tax

 While Colorado is a destination-based sales tax state, a new law passed in 2019 added nuance to these collection requirements, to which many small businesses remained exempt into 2022.
 Retail sales are now sourced according to where the buyer takes possession of the item.
 That means if they buy in person, they pay the retail sales rate of that location.
 If the item is delivered to them or to someone else as a gift, the sales tax rate is charged based on the final destination.

-What Is Taxable?
+What Is Taxable in Colorado

 While these regulations are in force at the state level, other jurisdictions are free to impose their own taxes, and they may or may not maintain the same exemptions.
 In some areas, more items like farm equipment are exempt, and in others, even food is subject to local sales tax rates.